GuidoGiacomoMussini/Text_Mining-Lyrics_Analysis/README.md

 The solution I found uses a Masked Language Model(MLM).
 It did not achieved satisfactory results in absolute terms, but they are the best I was able to obtain from these data.

-A Masked laungage model takes as input a string 'evaporato in una nuvola rossa' where one of the word is masked by a special token *[MASK]* -> 'evaporato in una [MASK] rossa'.
+A Masked laungage model takes as input a string 'evaporato in una nuvola rossa' where one of the word is masked by a special token -> 'evaporato in una [MASK] rossa'.
 The task of this class of models is to predict the word masked by [MASK]. 'nebbia', 'bottiglia', 'nuvola', 'notte', for example.
-my idea is to sequentially use an MLM on a verse, to iteratively modify it according to the replacements suggested by a fine-tuned MLM model.
+My idea is to sequentially use an MLM on a verse, to iteratively modify it according to the replacements suggested by a fine-tuned MLM model.

 #### Training.
 I used the [BERT for MLM -'bert-base-italian-xxl-cased'](https://huggingface.co/dbmdz/bert-base-italian-xxl-cased) model as basis.